 What if my pet has dental disease?

-Firstly, you should have your pet's teeth examined by one of our veterinarians or nurses on a regular basis and if necessary, follow up with a professional dental scale and polish.
-Your pet needs to be anaesthetised to carry out a thorough teeth clean without distressing them.
+If your pet has dental disease we recommend having a professional dental scale and polish performed.
+Your pet needs to be anaesthetised to carry out a thorough dental clean without distressing them.
 Once anaesthetised, a complete dental examination is carried out.
 This process involves charting all present teeth and evaluating their condition, including the degree of tartar, gingivitis (gum inflammation) and any pockets in the gums around the teeth.

 Our veterinarians will then remove the tartar above the gumline using a special ultrasonic scaler, just like a dentist uses for our teeth.
 The teeth are then polished using a dental polisher and specialised fine-grade paste.
-If the dental disease is not severe, the procedure will end here.
+If the dental disease is not severe, a scale and polish is all that is required.
 However, if certain teeth are so severely affected they can not be saved, extractions will be necessary.
 In some cases, gum surgery is required to close the holes left behind when a tooth is extracted, and dissolvable stitches are used for this procedure.
 If any extractions or surgery is required in the mouth then the pets are also given nerve blocks which numb the local area and provide ongoing pain relief after the anaesthetic procedure is completed.

-Once all dental work is completed, your pet may be given an antibiotic and an anti-inflammatory injection, the anaesthetic gas is turned off, and your pet is allowed to wake up.
+Once all dental work is completed, your pet may be given an anti-inflammatory injection, the anaesthetic gas is turned off, and your pet is transferred to their warm bed for recovery.
 Pets are generally able to go home on the same day.

-Following a professional dental clean, a plan needs to be implemented to minimise build up of tartar again, and will depend on the severity of your pet’s dental disease.
-This may involve regular tooth brushing, feeding raw meaty bones and/or a special diet.
-It is recommended that all pets be examined 6 months after dental cleaning to determine the effectiveness of your dental care routine.
+Following a professional dental clean, a plan needs to be implemented to minimise build up of tartar, and will depend on the severity of your pet’s dental disease.
+This may involve regular tooth brushing, feeding a special diet or dental supplements such as 'plaque-off'.
+It is recommended that we perform a follow-up dental check every 6-12 months to check your pets teeth.

 How can I minimise ongoing dental disease?